-Your score will be computed out of a maximum of 30 points based on the following distribution:
+Your score will be computed out of a maximum of 25 points based on the following distribution:

-- 16 Correctness points.
+- 12 Correctness points.

-- 10 Performance points.
+- 8 Performance points.

-- 4 Style points.
+- 5 Style points.

 Correctness points.
-The 5 puzzles you must solve have been given a difficulty rating between 2 and 4, such that their weighted sum totals to 16.
-We will evaluate your functions using the btest and driver.pl programs, which are described in the next section.
-You will get full credit for a puzzle if it passes all of the tests performed by the evaluating programs, and no credit otherwise.
+The 4 puzzles you must solve have been given a difficulty rating between 1 and 4.
+You must implement at least four puzzles, and the minimum acceptable correctness score is 12.
+Note that there are six puzzles provided, so you get to select which four you want to tackle.
+You can do 5 or 6 and receive extra credit.
+We will evaluate your functions using the btest program, which is described in the next section.
+You will get full credit for a puzzle if it passes all of the tests performed by btest, and no credit otherwise.